scp756-221/course-site/docs/g1-graf/page.md

 tester* and use the dashboards to observe the changes in those metrics as the load varies.

-This series of guide (1-3) introduces a number of new components:
+This series of guides (1-3) introduces a number of new tools:

 * **[Gatling](https://gatling.io/)**: A load-testing tool for defining synthetic user behaviours and running those behaviours to load the